This event is part of our Past Programme

 Accessing a range of coloured threads and other material (eg. sequins, ribbons)

-*Please note booking closes on 16 June 2022 at 12.00 BST and we ask that you attend a briefing session that same day at 16.00 BST.
+*Please note booking closes on 16 June 2022 at 13.00 BST for those who would like to work with their own images and we ask that you attend a briefing session that same day at 16.00 BST.
+If you book after this date, we will have pre-printed photographs for you to try out techniques.

 11.00 Demonstration and presentation on different sewing and embroidery techniques, with reference to other artists and photographers